ubs121/plane_shooting/README.md

 Still there is a room for improvement.

 One problem is it takes long time to learn all possible state-actions.
-It takes 20 minutes to train all layouts, in case of 500 trails per layout.
-It means we have to wait for 20 minutes if we want to check the agent on real game.
-Beside that it learns  only some part of all state-actions.
-I hope those are the most important combinations, but not sure.
-To check this we have to make test scenarios and check the agent for that scenario (like chess scenario).
+It takes 20 minutes to train all layouts, in case of 500 trials per layout.
+It means we have to wait for 20 minutes if we want to play with the agent on real game.
+Besides, it learns  only some part of all state-actions.
+I hope those learnt with 500 trials are the most important combinations, but not sure.
+To check this we have to prepare some test scenarios like chess game and check the agent for that scenario.

 Anyway, we could reduce the training time.
 One idea is we could divide the game into two phases: one is before a body shot, another phase is after a body shot.
 The reason is to reduce the number of states.
 We will have fewer states instead of 3^100 states.

 And then, in the first phase, we may not use the Reinforcement Learning, instead we could use some statistics or classification algorithms from the Machine Learning.
-For the second phase we will use Reinforcement Learning as solved before.
+For the second phase we could use Q Learning as solved before.

 Also we could reduce possible actions, specially in the phase two.